 Keeps the public buildings and bathrooms clean.
 Provides porter service for all bunks.
 All camp towels and sheets are laundered by Housekeeping.

 Basic carpentry, electrical, automotive and landscaping skills.
 The ability to make repairs & learn on the job is essential.

 Must hold a valid driver’s license.
 Drives campers to medical appointments, picks up prescriptions and does light shopping and errand running.

-Nurses – Timber Lake Camp has six nurses and a doctor on staff.
+Timber Lake Camp has seven nurses and two doctor on staff.
 The Health Center must be covered at all times and all Health Center staff is available for each med call (after breakfast, lunch and dinner.)
 Each nurse is on duty two nights a week.
 All LPN’s and RN’s must be NY State Licensed Nurses and Timber Lake Camp will reimburse staff for reciprocity fees to obtain a NY State License.
-Good communication skills are essential, as interacting with parents is a large part of the nurse’s role.
+Good communication skills are essential, as interacting with parents is a big part of the job.

 Answers phones, talks to prospective and current camper’s parents, sorts mail and assists programming and media teams.